Occupational Therapy (M.S.)

-- Students are exposed to job opportunities in a wide variety of settings: hospitals, long-term care facilities, psychiatric facilities, hand clinics, rehabilitation centers, pediatric hospitals, schools, home care agencies and other community-based settings.
+- Students are exposed to potential employment opportunities in a wide variety of settings: hospitals, long-term care facilities, hand clinics, rehabilitation centers, pediatric hospitals, schools, home care agencies, and other community-based settings.

 Unique Program Requirements

-All students must have daily access to a computer with camera or webcam and the Internet.
+All students must have a laptop computer with camera or webcam and daily access to the Internet.
 It is highly recommended that students also have access to a headset with microphone.